prabh8331/Data-Engineering-with-Azure/Module1-SQL/Class2/readme.md

   INSERT INTO orders VALUES(1004, 35, 5);
   -- Error: Cannot add or update a child row: a foreign key constraint fails -- It will not allow to insert because referncial integrity will violate

+  drop table customer;
+  -- this will not work as customer table is reference used in order table, -- so first remove the reference using alter command then drop table

+  -- if try to delete some values from customer then that value should not be preseint in order to get deleted

   ```